New Universal Login Experience

 Single Sign-on (SSO) and Silent Authentication will work properly, which does not happen in the Classic Experience.

-Users will see a warning in the login page mentioning that the tenant is configured with Development Keys.
+Users will see a warning on the login page mentioning that the tenant is configured with Development Keys.
+To learn more, read Development Keys.

 A button will be rendered for each social and enterprise connection.